-Homer's scenic setting on Kachemak bay inspires strolls along the Homer Spit beach, kayaking in Kachemak Bay, or even a guided day hike.
+Homer's scenic setting inspires strolls along the Homer Spit beach, kayaking in Kachemak Bay, and day hiking.
 Be sure to allow for at least two nights at a Homer hotel to fully appreciate the beautiful setting and potentially epic fishing.

 Alaska Tour & Travel does not book saltwater fishing charters, although in Homer we recommend the locally owned and operated Homer Ocean Charters.